AnshMittal1811/CUDAX365/README.md

 Day 325: Dive into FastVideo code (e.g., fastvideo/attention/): find a Triton or CUDA kernel implementation for attention; note any unique tricks

 Day 326: Apple Metal GPU Programming - (if Mac accessible) Read Apple Metal compute shader documentation; understand kernel execution model

+Day 327: Write a simple Metal compute kernel (e.g., vector add) and run on an Apple Silicon GPU (or simply write and compile if no device); verify correct result

+Day 328: TensorRT Deployment - Write a C++ (or Python) program using TensorRT APIs to load a small ONNX model and run inference; measure latency